|465.01||Right of eminent domain.|

 465.82 Cooperation and combination plan.

 Subdivision 1.
 Adoption and state agency review.
-Each governing body that proposes to take part in a combination under sections 465.81 to 465.86 must by resolution adopt a plan for cooperation and combination.
+Each governing body that proposes to take part in a combination under sections 465.81 to 465.87 must by resolution adopt a plan for cooperation and combination.
 The plan must address each item in this section.
 The plan must be specific for any item that will occur within three years and may be general or set forth alternative proposals for an item that will occur more than three years in the future.
-For a metropolitan area local government unit, the plan must be submitted to the metropolitan council for review and comment.
+The plan must be submitted to the board of government innovation and cooperation for review and comment.
+For a metropolitan area local government unit, the plan must also be submitted to the metropolitan council for review and comment.
 The council may point out any resources or technical assistance it may be able to provide a governing body submitting a plan under this subdivision.
-Significant modifications and specific resolutions of items must be submitted to the council, if appropriate, for review and comment.
-In the official newspaper of each local government unit proposing to take part in the combination, the governing body shall publish at least a summary of the adopted plans, each significant modification and resolution of items, and, if appropriate, the results of each council review and comment.
+Significant modifications and specific resolutions of items must be submitted to the board and council, if appropriate, for review and comment.
+In the official newspaper of each local government unit proposing to take part in the combination, the governing body shall publish at least a summary of the adopted plans, each significant modification and resolution of items, and, if appropriate, the results of each board and council review and comment.
 If a territory of a unit is to be apportioned between or among two or more units contiguous to the unit that is to be apportioned, the plan must specify the area that will become a part of each remaining unit.

 Subd.
 2. Contents of plan.
 The plan must state: